cocos/cocos-docs/en/editor/extension/contributions-project.md

 }
 ```

-Thus we have a new tab called **test** on the left side of the project settings.
+A new tab called **test** on the left side of the project settings now exists.
-The **Projects->Projects Settings** menu from the main menu opens the **Projects Settings**,
+The **Project -> Project Settings** menu from the main menu opens the **Project Settings**.
-Once selected, we can modify our foo configuration in the right panel.
+Once selected, modify the foo configuration in the right panel.

-For details on how to define a profile, see [Profile](./profile.md).
+For details on how to define a profile, please review the [Profile](./profile.md) documentation.

 ```typescript
 interface Package